Our Planning Application

-The application has been prepared over the last 2 years or so, and the proposals in the application are a revision of the earlier proposals put forward in September 2015.
+The application took about 2 years to prepare, and the proposals in the application are a revision of the earlier proposals put forward in September 2015.

 The area nearest the current operations would be quarried as an extension to the existing quarry at Linhay Hill, while the adjacent area to south east and north east will be used to create screening banks (“bunds”) using overburden (the soil on top of the limestone) from the early stages of the quarry extension.
 Overburden from the later stages will be backfilled into the existing quarry, which will have been deepened first to extract limestone down to 0m AOD, instead of 28m AOD, the current depth limit.
 About 52% of the overburden will be backfilled into the quarry (rather than 16% in the earlier proposals).

 The proposed quarry extension area is approximately 32 hectares overall (rather than 44 hectares in the earlier proposals).
 About 21 hectares will be used for extraction while the remaining 11 hectares will be used for tipping overburden into screening bunds.
 Further land will be used for associated landscape planting and ecological mitigation.